President – Creative Learning

 Alexandra Mae Panaguiton

-Program Manager – Southeast Asia Regional Office
+Program Coordinator – Southeast Asia Regional Office

 Alexandra Mae Panaguiton is responsible in the supervision of the programs, operations, and financial structure of the Southeast Asia Regional Office.
 She also coordinates with Organizations, People and Institutions for partnerships and collaborations.
 A graduate of Bachelor of Arts Major in Consular and Diplomatic Affairs with Academic Distinction of Honorable Mention from De La Salle-College of Saint Benilde, Philippines, Alexandra is also a renowned Student Leader and Students Rights and Welfare Advocate.
 She is passionate about conducting research and studies on creating and facilitating new and modern methods in bringing Good Governance to different levels and branches of the government allowing societal inclusion, interaction and fast implementation of policies which evidently allows the community to generate societal and in the future, global impact.